Lawrence County students named to attorney general’s Teen Ambassador Board - The Tribune

 This year’s Teen Ambassador Board kick-off meeting was held virtually on Aug.
 18 due to the ongoing COVID-19 pandemic.

-Board members advise the attorney general’s Office on issues relating to teens, and they work with their peers to develop solutions.
+Board members advise the attorney general’s office on issues relating to teens, and they work with their peers to develop solutions.
 They also attend presentations, hear from elected officials, interact with assistant attorneys general, and have the opportunity to participate in events throughout the state once activities resume, but until then, the office plans to offer video calls with prominent figures around Ohio.

 Baldridge congratulates EPA loan recipients in district